scottbaggett/craft-screenshot/README.md

 2. Then tell Composer to load the plugin:

-        composer require scottbaggett/screenshotr
+        composer require scottbaggett/craft-screenshot

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Screenshotr.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft Screenshot.

-## Screenshotr Overview
+## Craft Screenshot Overview

 -Insert text here-

-## Configuring Screenshotr
+## Configuring Craft Screenshot

 -Insert text here-

-## Using Screenshotr
+## Using Craft Screenshot

 -Insert text here-

-## Screenshotr Roadmap
+## Craft Screenshot Roadmap

 Some things to do, and ideas for potential features: